General info about removing the Main board from any of these pianos ….

 1 – Unplug the piano from the mains!

-2 – take top off piano – see above
+2 – open the piano – see above

-3 – do drawings or photos and make notes of where connectors go
+3 – do drawings or take photos and make notes of where connectors go

 Description assumes you are standing in front of the piano.